chrisant996/clink/docs/clink.md

 A usage hint can be shown in the comment row (below the input line).
 Usage hints for argmatchers are only shown if both [comment_row.show_hints](#comment_row_show_hints) (off by default) and [argmatcher.show_hints](#argmatcher_show_hints) (on by default) are enabled.

+To use this, Clink v1.7.0 or higher is required.

 Argmatchers can automatically supply input hints based on `arginfo` fields from match completions.

 To supply a custom usage hint, an argmatcher can include either `hint="text"` or <code>hint=<em>function_name</em></code> in the argument table.